gvwilson/sensibleadventures/bookster/bookster.md

 crossbows, the rest with swords in their hands.  "*Nas na forchem!
 Na forchem!*" the one in front yelled.

-Maybe even then there was still a chance.
-Maybe if the militia archer hadn't been as good, or as lucky, as he was.
+Maybe even then there had still been a chance.
+Maybe if the militia archer hadn't been as good or as lucky as he was.
 Maybe if the Avauntois had spoken enough Praczny to understand that the Tinhead sergeant was yelling, "Don't shoot them!"
-But then the militiaman's arrow snickered over Erileine's head and took the sergeant in the throat, and whatever chances had been in that little yard flew away like frightened birds.
+But when the militiaman's arrow snickered over Erileine's head and took the sergeant in the throat, whatever chances had been in that little yard flew away like frightened birds.

 *Whap!
 Whap!* The Tinhead crossbows sounded like books being slammed down on a table.
 The quarrels knocked the Avauntois archer back